tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/操作指南/备份与回档/备份数据库_intl_en.md

 ## Backup Overview
 ### Backup modes
-TencentDB for MySQL High-Availability Edition and Finance Edition support the **automatic backup** and **manual backup** of databases.
+Two-node and three-node TencentDB for MySQL instances support **automatic backup** and **manual backup** of databases.

 ### Backup types
-TencentDB for MySQL High-Availability Edition and Finance Edition support two backup types:
+Two-node and three-node TencentDB for MySQL instances support two backup types:
 - **Physical backup**, which replicates full physical data (available for both automatic backup and manual backup).
 - **Logical backup**, which backs up SQL statements (only available for manual backup).
 >?